GLOSSARY of Printed Circuit Design and Manufacturing

 panelize 1.
 To lay up more than one (usually identical)printed circuits on a pans.
 Individual printed circuits on a panel need a margin between them of 0.3".
 Some board houses permit less separation.
 2. Lay up multiple printed circuits (called modules) into a sub-panel so that the sub-panel can be assembled as a unit.
 The modules can then be separated after assembly into discrete printed circuits.

 part 1.
 Component.
-2. A decal in a PWB database or drawing.
+2. A decal in a PWB file or drawing.
 3. A symbol in a schematic.

 passive component A device which does not add energy to the signal it passes.
 Examples: resistor, capacitor, inductor.
 (Contrast with active component .